Doctelligence/DIN-Protocol-Toolkit/README.md

 # DIN-Protocol-Toolkit 🚀

 Welcome to the **DIN-Protocol-Toolkit**!
 This toolkit is your gateway to deploying and managing smart contracts for the Decentralized Intelligence Network (DIN) protocol.
-Inside, you'll find a powerful collection of:

-- **Smart Contracts**: Essential contracts to power your decentralized applications.
-- **Deployment Scripts**: Tools to streamline the deployment process and ensure smooth integration.
-- **Utility Code**: Handy utilities designed to support federated learning and enhance decentralized systems.

-Whether you're looking to build innovative solutions or integrate advanced features, the DIN-Protocol-Toolkit equips you with everything you need to elevate your projects.
-Dive in and start transforming your ideas into reality!
+It includes everything you need to build, deploy, and interact with DIN smart contracts.

 ## Project Structure 🗂️